sparetype/business-documents/Contract/main_contract.md

 - You cannot transfer this contract to anyone else without My permission.
 - If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of this contract remain in place.
 - This contract is a legal document under exclusive jurisdiction of the courts of Lee County, Alabama.

-## Termination
-_I hope it never comes to this but here is an out._ You have the right to terminate this contract at any point.
-To initiate termination, all outstanding invoices must be paid in full.
-A $1000 termination fee will be assessed and due within thirty days.
-Once I receive the termination fee, I will transfer to You whatever progress has been made on the Scope of Work.

 ## Signatures